Covenant Code

-The Covenant Code, or Book of the Covenant, is the name given by academics to a text appearing in the Torah, at Exodus -; or, more strictly, the term Covenant Code may be applied to Exodus 21:1–22:16.
-Biblically, the text is the second of the law codes given to Moses by God at Mount Sinai.
-This legal text provides a small but substantive proportion of the mitzvot within the Torah, and hence is a source of Jewish Law.
+The Covenant Code, or Book of the Covenant, is the name given by academics to a text appearing in the Torah, at Exodus –; or, more strictly, the term Covenant Code may be applied to Exodus 21:1–22:16.
+Biblically, the text is the second of the law codes said to have been given to Moses by God at Mount Sinai.
+This legal text provides a small but substantive proportion of the mitzvot (religious duties) within the Torah, and hence is a source of Jewish Law.

 Academic context

 The date that the Covenant Code was composed, and the details of how it found its way into the Bible, continue to be debated.
 Most proponents of the documentary hypothesis associate it with either the Elohist ("E") materials, or, less commonly, the Yahwist ("J") materials.
 (These are two of the four sources of the classic documentary hypothesis, the other two being the Deuteronomic ("D") material and Priestly ("P") material.)
-According to Joel Baden, "The Covenant Code is a part of E; the priestly laws [of Leviticus and Numbers] are part of P; and the deuteronomic laws [of Deuteronomy 12-26] stand at the center of D." Regardless of precise positions on the process, scholars agree that the Covenant Code was produced by a long process in which it changed over time.
+According to Joel Baden, "The Covenant Code is a part of E; the priestly laws [of Leviticus and Numbers] are part of P; and the deuteronomic laws [of Deuteronomy 12–26] stand at the center of D." Regardless of precise positions on the process, scholars agree that the Covenant Code was produced by a long process in which it changed over time.

 A study of continuing importance is that of Albrecht Alt, who in 1934 published an analysis of the Covenant Code which hinges on the distinction between casuistic and apodictic law.
 The Covenant Code consists largely of case or casuistic law (often in the form of an "if-then" statement, in which specific situations are addressed), as for example Exodus 21:33–36.
 Apodictic laws (characterized by absolute or general commands or prohibitions, as in the Ten Commandments) on the other hand, also appear in the Covenant Code, for example in Exodus 21:17 ("Whoever curses father or mother shall be put to death").
 Alt claimed, though some scholars disagree, that the apodictic laws were a feature only found in Israelite codes.
-Scholars do, however, agree that the contrast between the apodistic and casuistic forms is a clue to how multiple sources of law were edited together into the Covenant Code, although there remain disagreements over the precise details.
+Scholars do, however, agree that the contrast between the apodictic and casuistic forms is a clue to how multiple sources of law were edited together into the Covenant Code, although there remain disagreements over the precise details.

-The form and content of the code is similar to many other codes from the near east of the early first millennium BC.
+The form and content of the code is similar to many other codes from the Near East of the second millennium BC.
 It also resembles the Babylonian Code of Hammurabi.
-According to many scholars, such as Martin Noth and Albrecht Alt, the covenant code probably originated as a civil code with the Canaanites, and was altered to add Hebrew religious practices.
+According to many scholars including Martin Noth and Albrecht Alt, the covenant code probably originated as a civil code with the Canaanites, and was altered to add Hebrew religious practices.
 Michael Coogan sees a noticeable difference between the Covenant Code and the non-biblical codes like the Code of Hammurabi.
 The Covenant Code, like other biblical codes, differs from these by including among the laws dealing with criminal and civil matters various regulations concerning worship.
 Both, however, set the laws in an explicitly religious context.